kj7kunal/kj7kunal.github.io/content/blog/isro-intern/index.md

 ## My Experience

-As an aerospace engineering student, I had very enthusiastic about working at the ISRO Satellite Centre, and I was very excited to fly to Bangalore as soon as my summer vacation started.
+As an aerospace engineering student, I was very enthusiastic about working at the ISRO Satellite Centre, and I was very excited to fly to Bangalore as soon as my summer vacation started.